Go Back

 • Cut rounds using a biscuit cutter (I used a 2-inch biscuit cutter).
 Gather the remaining scraps and repeat until all the dough is used.

 • Bake for 15 minutes.
-Let it cool for 5 minutes before serving.
+When done, remove from the oven and let them cool for 5 minutes before serving.

 Video